11 Causes Of Unintentional And Unexplained Weight Loss In Kids

 Image: IStock

-1. Genetic disorders: Certain genetic disorders, such as cystic fibrosis, could cause unintentional weight loss.
+1. Genetic disorders: Certain genetic disorders in children, such as cystic fibrosis, could cause unintentional weight loss.
 Cystic fibrosis features unintentional weight loss despite the child having an excess appetite.
 Some genetic disorders affect the healthy levels of enzymes in the body, causing muscle and fat loss, leading to weight loss (4) (5).
 Crohn’s disease is another example.
 It is a chronic condition that causes swelling in the digestive system, especially the small bowel and large intestine.
 This causes issues in the mucus coating inside, which influences a child’s growth.
 Persistent diarrhea due to Crohn’s could result in severe weight reduction (6).

 1. Medications: Medications for chronic or acute illnesses may cause weight loss as a side effect.
 If your child is on a certain medication and is losing weight consult your doctor.
 Anti-epileptic and some anti-depressants are often associated with weight loss (7).